This creamy satay chicken stir fry recipe with Udon noodles ticks a whole lot of boxes!

-- Remove the noodles from the packaging, place in a bowl and cover with boiling water.
-Set aside to soften
+- Remove the noodles from the packaging, place them in a bowl and cover with boiling water.
+Set aside to soften.

 For the chicken

-- Heat the teaspoon of oil in a pan or wok over medium to high heat and add the chicken strips
+- Heat the teaspoon of oil in a pan, or wok, over medium-high heat.
+Add the raw chicken strips to the hot pan.

-- Fry until golden on both sides and remove from pan.
+- Fry the chicken until golden on all sides and cooked through.
+Transfer the cooked chicken to a plate.
 Set aside.
 Keep the pan on the heat at the same temperature.

 For the vegetables

-- Add the tablespoon of garlic and teaspoon of ginger to the pan, followed by the chopped red pepper and spring onions.
+- Add the tablespoon of garlic and teaspoon of ginger to the pan, followed by the chopped red pepper, mange tout and spring onions.

 Bringing it all together

-- Reduce the heat to medium and add the cooked chicken into the pan with the vegetables, place the pan back on the heat
+- Reduce the heat to medium and add the cooked chicken back into the pan together with the vegetables.

 - Gently stir everything together until the Udon noodles are heated through.
-Using kitchen tongs work well for this part
+Kitchen tongs work well for tossing all the ingredients together.

 **Nutritional data disclaimer**